-So why am I devoting so much of my life to listening to others pontificate on the issues of the day while simultaneously getting myself worked up?
+So why am I devoting so much of my life to listening to others pontificate on the issues of the day?
 It didn’t make sense.

 Twitter At Your Own Risk

 In addition to political podcasts, I liked to hop on Twitter where I followed all the journalists and political pundits.
+Notice a trend?
 I knew everything that was going on.
 Thaaaaat’s not a good thing.

 I could (and have) spent hours a day just watching the news, dramas, protests, and rallies unfold in real time.
-I caught myself getting swallowed by the vortex and delete Twitter from my phone, only to add it back a couple of days later.
+I’d get swallowed by the Twitter vortex, delete the app from my phone, only to add it back a couple of days later.

 Taking a Digital Inventory

-I needed to clean house and reconfigure my digital library and habits.
+I needed to clean house and reconfigure my digital habits.
 I sat down with myself and answered a few questions: